fulldiveVR/FulldiveExtension.FullEmail/README.md

 *Fully featured, open source, privacy oriented email app for Android*

-FairEmail is easy to set up and works with virtually all email providers, including Gmail, Outlook and Yahoo!
+FullEmail is easy to set up and works with virtually all email providers, including Gmail, Outlook and Yahoo!

-FairEmail might be for you if you value your privacy.
+FullEmail might be for you if you value your privacy.

-*FairEmail is an email client only, so you need to bring your own email address.*
+*FullEmail is an email client only, so you need to bring your own email address.*

-*FairEmail does not support non-standard protocols, like Microsoft Exchange Web Services and Microsoft ActiveSync.*
+*FullEmail does not support non-standard protocols, like Microsoft Exchange Web Services and Microsoft ActiveSync.*

 ## Main features